berndmichaely/diascope/README.md

     ./gradlew installDist

 to build the application into the `./build/install/Diascope` directory.
 The minimum Java version required is 23 (it is tested with Eclipse Adoptium JDK on Linux).

-When running on Java 24 or 25, you might want to add some JVM options to suppress warnings, e.g. by using an environment variable:
+Since this version uses preview features of JavaFX25, you might want to add some JVM options to suppress warnings, e.g. by using an environment variable:

     export JAVA_OPTS='-Djavafx.enablePreview=true -Djavafx.suppressPreviewWarning=true'